Career Opportunities

 - your Career Development Plan (24 month goals, 5 year goals, how WCG can help, etc.).

-Full disclosure- All new team members will track their time in 0.25 hour increments for the first several weeks.
+Full disclosure- We said it before, but it is worth repeating here.
+All new team members will track their time in 0.25 hour increments for the first several weeks.
 You can view this as micromanaging if you want.
 No argument here.
 However, the true purpose is to identify time traps and other systemic issues to help you succeed.
 Our way of doing business can be very different to even the most seasoned tax and accounting professional, and our only goal is to get you where you want to be as quickly as you want.

 While WCG does not track billable time, and while we don’t care in the manner in which you get your work done but rather that it gets done, there is a direct causal relationship between hours worked and work accomplished.
-To be successful on the tax team, our nearly two-decade amount of experience strongly suggests that 60-65 hours a week is required from mid January to early April.
+At the risk of repeating ourselves and you rolling your eyes, to be successful on the tax team, our nearly two-decade amount of experience strongly suggests that 55-60 hours a week is required from mid January to early April.
+Do some work more?
+Sure.
+Do some work less because they are efficient and employ their 5 year old to tally up charity donations?
+Yes.
+Should you have a baby just for the human calculator like in Hidden Figures?
+Perhaps.

 WLB Wrap-Up